 In 1927, the American Speech-Language Hearing Association founded better hearing and speech month to raise awareness about hearing and speech disorders to help people identify if they or someone they love need help and treatment.
-At Hough Ear Institute, our mission is to cure deafness worldwide, one patient, one disease at a time, so all who have ears will hear.
 We want to prevent and reverse hearing loss through research and be an educational resource about all things hearing related.

 What causes Hearing Loss?